Landau levels on a compact manifold: Projectors of L(A) and Toeplitz operators

 Viewed as an operator of $\Ci ( M, L^k \otimes A)$, $T_k(f)$ is merely $\Pi_k f \Pi_k$.
 It follows from part 2 of Theorem \ref{theo:lag} that the family $(T_k(f))$ belongs to $\mathcal{T}$ and has symbol $\tau_0 ( T_k (f))= f \op{id}_{F}$.
 By part 4 of Theorem \ref{theo:toeplitz}, we deduce that

 A consequence of Theorem \ref{theo:unitary_equivalence} will be that

 with $\{ f, g \}$ the Poisson bracket of $f$ and $g$ with respect to $\om$.
 This equality does not follow from Theorem \ref{theo:toeplitz}.
-However, the following characterization of the Toeplitz operators having a scalar symbol follows from Theorem \ref{theo:toeplitz}: for any $P \in \mathcal{T} $,
+However, \cB the center of $\op{End} F_x$ consisting on the scalar multiple of the identity, \clb the following characterization of the Toeplitz operators having a scalar symbol follows from Theorem \ref{theo:toeplitz}: for any $P \in \mathcal{T} $,

 By Jacobi identity, this proves that $[ T_k (f), T_k (g) ] = k^{-1} T_k (h) + \bigo ( k^{-2})$ for some function $h \in \Ci(M)$.